Mexico is open for tourism without testing or quarantine requirements. All countries are welcome to enter, including U.K. travelers.

 Mexico is not opening its country in one major swoop.
 Instead, it’s opening them piece by piece.

-For example, certain states in Mexico are open to tourism and actually have been since June.
-One such example is the Mexican state of Quintana Roo, which is the home of popular tourist places like Cancun, Playa del Carmen, etc. That state has been open to tourists since June.
+For example, certain states in Mexico are open to tourism and actually have never been closed.
+One such example is the Mexican state of Quintana Roo, which is home to popular tourist places like Cancun, Playa del Carmen, etc. That state has been open to tourists since June.

 Is the land border between Mexico and the USA open?